mental health

 Mental Health Lawyers Association

-The Mental Health Lawyers Association is a professional body for mental health lawyers in England and Wales who represent clients in applications before the Mental Health Review Tribunal.
-The site has information about the Association and provides links to resources relating to the reform of legal aid, together with details of conferences, recent cases, reports, news items and legal developments.
-The site also provides links to related websites and a directory of mental health lawyers which can be browsed by area.
+The Mental Health Lawyers Association is a professional body for mental health lawyers in England and Wales - lawyers who represent clients in applications before the Mental Health Review Tribunal.
+The site has information about the Association and gives details of conferences.
+It also provides a directory of mental health lawyers, legal updates and information about legal aid.

 Court of Protection